Strong garden arches for people serious about their gardens!

 - trellis sides – so best for plants with strong canes like rose, bougainvillea, etc.

-The standard height is 2.4m above ground, thus we allow an additional length in the legs for concreting into the ground for stability.
+The standard height of the garden arches is 2.4m above ground.
+We make the arches with additional length in the legs so that they can be concreted into the ground for stability.
 So, this gives you some flexibility with the height.

 Are Farmweld garden arches different to other arches on the market?

 Yes, they are!
-Farmweld custom makes garden products so that they will last.
+Farmweld custom makes garden products strong, and to last.
 We differ because our garden arches have:

 - Galvanised pipe frame.
 This is standard on all Farmweld rose arches.
 We do not use thin walled tubular steel.
-Galv pipe has a strong wall thickness of at least 2.2mm.
+Galvanised pipe has a strong wall thickness of at least 2.2mm.

 - Your garden arch will not rust away in a few short years.
 It should still be standing in 20 years.

-- We give you an extra steel allowance for the legs, so you can firmly concrete your garden arch into the ground for stability.
+- We give you an extra length in the steel legs, to firmly concrete your garden arch into the ground for stability.

-- Trellis bars are solid 6.3mm steel rod, so they last.
-We don’t use hollow tubing or thin wire.
+- Trellis bars are made from a solid 6.3mm steel rod, so they last.
+We don’t use hollow tube or thin wire.

-- We make mesh arches with 5mm galvanised mesh, so it’s strong.
-It’s the same mesh that we use in farm gates to keep 500kg animals in.
+- The mesh arches are made with 5mm galvanised mesh, so they’re strong.
+It’s the same mesh we use in farm gates to contain 500kg animals.

 Depending on the design, Custom wrought iron arches are made from a mix of pipe, SHS (square pipe) and/or solid steel, or all solid steel if it’s a wrought iron arch.